 During this past year, as Acciona’s Director of Windpower for México and Central America, Gerardo is proud to have led the charge to the signing of a nearly 300MW project in North México and closing an agreement with Actis for the design, engineering and construction of a 50MW wind project in Oaxaca.

 Gerardo’s overall wind business development expertise and proficiency in relationship management with industrial sector companies, EPC's, fund investment companies, off takers, developers and government entities, is sure to lead to success as he assumes responsibility for the overall operation and development of EDF EN México’s renewable energy project portfolio and daily operation of the organization.

-Ryan Pfaff leads EDF Renewables Grid-Scale Power activities in North America, across multiple technologies, including solar, wind, and energy storage.
-With over 20 years of international renewable energy and finance experience, he has played a key role in the commercialization of over 5 GW of renewable generation facilities globally.
+Ryan Pfaff leads EDF Renewables' Grid-Scale Power activities in North America, across multiple technologies, including solar, on- and offshore wind, and energy storage.
+With 25 years of international renewable energy and finance experience, he has played a key role in the commercialization of over 5 GW of renewable generation facilities globally.

 Prior to joining EDF Renewables in 2012, Mr. Pfaff served in a variety of roles with the AES Corporation over the course of seven years, most recently VP & Head of Global Wind Development.
 In this capacity, he played a key role in growing AES’ wind business from 102 MW in the US to over 1.7 GW in construction or operation across six countries, including the US, UK, France, Bulgaria, China and India.
 Other roles with AES included, VP – North America Business Development, Managing Director - Renewable Generation, and serving on AES’ Global Development Steering Committee.